jdp/jarg/README.rst

 ====

 **jarg** is an encoding shorthand for your shell.
-It is a command-line utility that wants to make writing things like JSON and form-encoded values easier in the shell.
+It is a command-line utility that makes generating data in formats like JSON, YAML, and form encoding easier in the shell.

 Installation
 ------------